GuanghuiFU/nnunet_lymphoma_segment/README.md

 If you use this material, we would appreciate if you could cite the following reference.

 ## Citation
-* Guanghui Fu, Lucia Nichelli, Dario Herran, Romain Valabregue, Agusti Alentorn, Khê Hoang-Xuan, Caroline Houillier, Didier Dormont, Stéphane Lehéricy, Olivier Colliot.
-Automatic Segmentation of Primary Brain Lymphoma on Clinical Routine Post-contrast T1-weighted MRI.
-Preprint, https://hal.science/hal-04447318.
+* Guanghui Fu, Lucia Nichelli, et al. Automatic Segmentation of Primary Brain Lymphoma on Clinical Routine Post-contrast T1-weighted MRI.
+Preprint, https://hal.science/hal-.

 ## Trained nnU-net models
 ### Lymphoma segmentation in post-contrast T1-weighted MRI